-1249 3.2 SIDIS-3He Experiments
+3.2 SIDIS-3He Experiments

-The E12-10-006 [182] (E12-11-007 [183]) is designed to measure the single/double spin asymmetries through the semi-inclusive deep-inelastic scattering (SIDIS) $(e, e'\pi^{\pm})$ with the SoLID spectrometer and the transversely (longitudinally) polarized 3He target.
-The layout of the experiment is shown in Fig. 32 and Fig. 33.
+The E12-10-006 [181] (E12-11-007 [182]) is designed to measure the single/double spin asymmetries through the semi-inclusive deep-inelastic scattering (SIDIS) $(e, e'\pi^{\pm})$ with the SoLID spectrometer and the transversely (longitudinally) polarized 3He target.
+The layout of the experiment is shown in Fig. 35 and Fig. 36.
 The entire detector system consists of two parts: the forward-angle detectors and the large-angle detectors.

-At forward angle, there are five layers of GEM detectors inside the coils to provide the forward-1255 angle tracking, and the first three of them are shared with the large-angle detectors.
-A 2 m long 1256 light gas Cerenkov counter is installed after the GEM detectors to discriminate the scattered elec-1257 trons from the produced pions.
-A 1 m long heavy gas Cerenkov counter right after the light gas 1258 Cerenkov counter can separate kaons and protons from the pions at momenta larger than 2.5 GeV/c.
-1259 One layer of Multi-gap Resistive Plate Chamber (MRPC) is placed after the heavy gas Čerenkov 1260 counter to provide timing information and particle identification of hadrons at low momentum (<1261 2.5 GeV/c), as well as to suppress photon background.
-A "Shashlyk"-type forward-angle Electro-1262 magnetic calorimeter (FAEC) will be used for electron/pion separation.
-One layer of scintillator pad 1263 detector (SPD) is placed in front of the FAEC to reject photons and reduce the calorimeter-based 1264 trigger rates.
-The polar angular coverage for the forward-angle detectors ranges from 8° to 14.8° 1265 and the momentum coverage extends from 0.8 GeV/c to 7.0 GeV/c.
-A combination of the FAEC.
-1266 the gas Čerenkov counter, and the MRPC will be used for electron and pion identifications.
-1267
+At forward angle, there are five layers of GEM detectors inside the coils to provide the forward-angle tracking, and the first three of them are shared with the large-angle detectors.
+A 2 m long light gas Cherenkov counter is installed after the GEM detectors to discriminate the scattered electrons from the produced pions.
+A 1 m long heavy gas Cherenkov counter right after the light gas Cherenkov counter can separate kaons and protons from the pions at momenta larger than 2.5 GeV/c.
+One layer of Multi-gap Resistive Plate Chamber (MRPC) is placed after the heavy gas Cherenkov counter to provide timing information and particle identification of hadrons at low momentum (< 2.5 GeV/c), as well as to suppress photon background.
+A "Shashlyk"-type forward-angle Electromagnetic calorimeter (FAEC) will be used for electron/pion separation.
+One layer of scintillator pad detector (SPD) is placed in front of the FAEC to reject photons and reduce the calorimeter-based trigger rates.
+The polar angular coverage for the forward-angle detectors ranges from 8° to 14.8° and the momentum coverage extends from 0.8 GeV/c to 7.0 GeV/c.
+A combination of the FAEC, the gas Cherenkov counter, and the MRPC will be used for electron and pion identifications.

 To cover the large electron scattering angles, there are four layers of GEM detectors placed inside the coils, with the last three layers shared with the forward angle detectors.
 Following a layer of SPD, another "Shashlyk"-type large-angle Electromagnetic calorimeter (LAEC) will be placed inside the coils to separate electrons and hadrons.
-The large-angle detectors are mainly used for electron detection in a momentum range of 3.5-6.0 GeV/c where the expected π^{-}/e ratio smaller than 1.5.
+The large-angle detectors are mainly used for electron detection in a momentum range of 3.5-6.0 GeV/c where the expected π^-/e ratio smaller than 1.5.
 The polar angle coverage ranges from 15.7° to 24°.